-

 For the Pate Brisee (thawed if frozen):

-9 oz (250 grams) plain flour, plus extra for dusting
+9 oz (250 grams) plain flour (plus extra for dusting)

-6 oz (175 grams) butter, softened and diced
+6 oz (175 grams) butter, diced and softened

 1 egg, lightly beaten